Types of Aid

 Hastings College offers the following scholarships:

-In addition to the renewable Academic Awards, all students are eligible for one leadership or talent award.
+In addition to the renewable Academic Awards, all students are eligible for a “plus one” scholarship, which includes leadership or talent awards.

 - Department Scholarships (Samuel Alexander Scholarships)